Krithi07/Character_Recognition/README.md

 3. Generalize the model by editing the Code_image_text file.
 Currently, the code has some restrictions as mentioned below.
 By editing some hard-coded parts in this file, the model can be made more general purpose.
   a.
 Only predicts on 28 x 28 pixel images from the EMNIST dataset
   b.
-Only predicts and gets trained on 5 letter words
+Only predicts and gets trained on 5 letter words EMNIST_general_functions file contains function that helps you create word images from the EMNIST dataset.
+This function can be used to create different training/testing sets eliminating the restrictions of 5 word length